AmoDinho/design-systems-zero-hero/README.md

 Then once that is done you need to a component viewer that allows you to refresh and view all your components as you are building them.

 ### CI/CD + Publishing

+Initial when you start building the library, I started with trying to get the simplest component to NPM and verifiying it works by installing in a CodeSandbox app.

+To publish to NPM you just need to :

+1. sign up for an account
+2. generate a token for your application

+So what I did was first deploy locally from my machine by using `npm publish`.
+First make sure you are logged into your account by using the `npm login` account.
+Then NPM will take care of the rest.

+Before I go over CI/CD lets just touch over my workflow.

+ - Write a test case for my component.
+Here I basically state what its functionality needs to be.
+ - Create the component file: eg `Dropdown.vue` and I would add a plan native HTML <select> tag.
+ - Then create a `Dropdown.story.js` file to make sure the Storybook server can pick it up.